imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 Currently, gas cost is determined on a per-OPCODE basis, that is, every OPCODE interpreted by the EVM has a predetermined gas cost (sometimes gas cost expressed as a function of instruction's arguments is added).
 This report and the "Gas Cost Estimator" research project aims at devising a method to estimate adequate values for these OPCODE gas costs, by estimating and analyzing the relative computational cost of OPCODEs.

-In the remainder of this section we provide our motivation and some background of the literature on the subject. (and some other general requirements towards our results (?) **TODO**)
+In the remainder of this section we provide our motivation and some background of the literature on the subject.
 In section **Estimation Method** we describe the proposed measurement and estimation method.
 In section **Validation** we elaborate on the procedure of validating the results.
 In section **Results** we provide the results obtained in various environments and discuss them in the context of an alternative gas schedule.
-In section **Tooling** we briefly describe the tooling prepared to generate and analyze data, and refer the reader to the respective source code.
+In section **Tooling** we briefly describe the tooling prepared to generate and analyze data, and refer the reader to the respective source code. **TODO** this section?

 ### Motivation